ritza-co/fusionauth-site/site/docs/v1/tech/guides/user-actions-new.md

 #### Option based action
 Another example.
 How about an option that records interaction with a user and a customer service rep, assigns it a impact rating (high, medium, low) and includes a comment.

-## The Sequence of Events of an Action
+## What Triggers an Action & what is the sequence of events
+list of all places
+- multiple incorrect password entered

-## What Happens After a User Action
+### What Happens After a User Action
 nothing, just a record that it happened and who did it.

 ### Webhooks